silaskalmbach/modbuslogger/readme.md

 Value types can be one ore multiple adressess of one format (e.g., 16bit, 32bit, 64bit) and make calculations with the values.
 The registers get read from the Modbus device and afterwards the value is calculated.
 This is done with the eval function in the python script.
 So be careful with the syntax.

-To get a 32bit value from tow 16bit registers, number of registers should be 2 and for 64bit value from four 16bit registers, number of registers should be 4.
+To get a 32bit value from two 16bit registers, number of registers should be 2 and for 64bit value from four 16bit registers, number of registers should be 4.

 ### 2.2 Environment Settings
 Key settings in docker-compose.yml: